Ceastin/Maintainity/README.md

 ![Research-Level Technical Blueprint](docs/screenshots/research_architecture.png)

-Maintenance AI is constructed on a decoupled, microservice-oriented architecture comprising a high-performance FastAPI backend and a responsive dark-theme operations dashboard powered by Next.js 15.
+Maintainity AI is constructed on a decoupled, microservice-oriented architecture comprising a high-performance FastAPI backend and a responsive dark-theme operations dashboard powered by Next.js 15.

 ```mermaid
 flowchart TB